ImagingDataCommons/highdicom/docs/seg.rst

 how these values should be interpreted.
 There are two options, represented by the enumerated type :class:`highdicom.seg.SegmentationFractionalTypeValues`:

-- ``"PROBABILITY"``, i.e. the number between 0 and 1 respresents a probability
+- ``"PROBABILITY"``, i.e. the number between 0 and 1 represents a probability
   that a pixel belongs to the segment
 - ``"OCCUPANCY"`` i.e. the number represents the fraction of the volume of the pixel's (or voxel's) area (or volume) that belongs to the segment